Core Idea

 Rumelt’s Kernel of Good Strategy

-A good strategy has three interlocking parts — what Rumelt calls the kernel:
+A good strategy has three interlocking parts:

 • Diagnosis: A clear-eyed assessment of the specific challenge.
 Not “we need to scale” but “our deployment pipeline averages 4 hours because 47 integration tests flake on every run, blocking daily releases.”
 A good diagnosis names the constraint, not just the symptom.